faenrandir/a_careful_examination/documents/book_of_mormon/chiasmus/response_to_chiasmus_in_the_bom.md

 ### Notes

-*Acknowledgement: Some of the above arguments h/t /u/djhoen and /u/ImTheMarmotKing*
+*Acknowledgement: Some of the above arguments h/t /u/djhoen and /u/ImTheMarmotKing.
+[Pushback](https://www.reddit.com/r/mormon/comments/eqip4v/what_traditionslawsnorms_can_only_be_traced_back/ff9x62n/) on points 1-3 with /u/jn3792 led to the framing of point #4.*

 [originally posted at /r/mormon](https://www.reddit.com/r/mormon/comments/84wj6t/summarizing_the_best_arguments_against_chiasmus/) (modified significantly since then)